 Caught in a time warp, the quaint fishing village of Robin Hood’s Bay is the perfect place to escape modern life.
 Sheltered from the rest of the world by steep, craggy cliffs, the beach itself delivers a slice of Yorkshire’s coastline at its dramatic best all year round.

-Robin Hood’s Bay is the type of beach for people who don’t just like to sit still on the sand, with rockpooling and walking among the fun activities when the tide’s out.
+Robin Hood’s Bay is great for families, with hundreds of rockpools dotting the beach when the tide’s out.
 And when you’re done scrambling through the rocks looking for critters, retire to the pub for some legendary North Yorkshire scampi.

 Natives of Northumberland will tell you (or perhaps they won’t – they might want to keep you away) that this stretch of coastline is the best in Britain.
 Perhaps the most popular spot is Bamburgh, a diamond of a beach watched over by a brooding castle.
 Perfect for a spot of sunbathing (when the weather’s right), this beach is also ideal for surfers, windsurfers and walkers.

-Not had your fill of stunning British beaches?
-Head over to nearby Lulworth Cove and Man O’ War beach for more of Dorset's best beaches – there must be something in the water in these parts.
+From here, you can also head over to nearby Lulworth Cove and Man O’ War beach for more of Dorset's best beaches – there must be something in the water round these parts.

 As it makes up a part of the Norfolk Coast Path, it’s also tremendously popular with walkers.
 Another thing to note: Holkham is just as nature intended it to be, so there are no facilities here.